-With regard to the indicative capacity of the site being 50 units, policy H1 and the designation text outlines that the designation capacities are indicative only and proposed capacities will be considered against the characteristics of the site and conformity with policies PP3, H8 and IMP1.
-With this in mind the application for 30 units along with the supporting layout plan covering the whole of the R1 designation and indicating a total of 76 units is not considered to be a departure in this regard, as outlined in the design and layout section later in this report.
+With regard to the indicative capacity of the site, policy H1 and the designation text outlines that the designation capacities are indicative only and proposed capacities will be considered against the characteristics of the site and conformity with policies PP3, H8 and IMP1.
+With this in mind this application for 46 units along with the existing phase 1 approval for 30 units results in a total of 76 units across the whole of the R1 designation, however, the proposal is not considered to be a departure in this regard, as outlined in the design and layout section of this report.